Please use from now on the final ICHD-3 version for clinical and scientific purposes: Go to ICHD-3 Website

 Preface for ICHD-3 beta website

-ICHD-3 beta, like ICHD-2, is now available in digital format.
+ICHD-3 beta is now available in digital format.
 The ICHD-3 beta website makes it very easy to understand and follow the precise organisation and content of the current classification, making the practical application in the clinical field and in research simpler than ever before.
 The three main chapters and the appendix are listed in the main menu.
 The respective diagnoses can be viewed and selected in the text area after choosing a main heading.
 Using the text, the menu and the search function, answers to specific questions in clinical practice can be researched quickly.
 The ICHD-3 beta online service enables fast digital access to all information of the international headache classification.

 Since ICHD-3 beta version is still in the test phase, the digital version initially will be only produced in English language.
 Currently available translations can be viewed in the downloads section.
 After finalisation of the classification, the different translations can be digitally integrated one by one.
 The information about classification and diagnosis of headaches is supplemented by original documents and accompanying materials including lecture presentations and media library.
 The digital media centre about classification and diagnosis of headaches will be continuously expanded.